14 Top-Rated Attractions & Things to Do in Oakland

 See also: Where to Stay in Oakland

 In a picturesque setting on the Oakland estuary, Jack London Square has a relaxing maritime atmosphere.
 This historic neighborhood was a stomping ground of famous American author Jack London, who worked at the docks of the Oakland port.
-In the center of the square stands a replica of Jack London's log cabin, where he lived during a wilderness expedition in Alaska.
+In the center of the square stands a replica of the log cabin where he lived during a wilderness expedition in Alaska.
 Today, Jack London Square is popular for dining or strolling along the boardwalk and waterfront trail.
 The area has many inviting restaurants along the European-style walkways, with waterfront terraces overlooking the marina.
-Enjoy the outdoor seating or relax at a bench and watch as sailboats and yachts sail out to the bay.

 Be sure to see the historic USS Potomac vessel docked at the port (540 Water Street).
 This was Franklin D. Roosevelt's presidential yacht from 1934 to 1945.
 Now the Presidential Yacht Potomac offers educational dockside tours and sightseeing tours.
 The yacht sails past the attractions of the bay such as the Bay Bridge and Angel Island.
 The Potomac also has romantic sunset cruises, evening cruises with live musical performances, and lunchtime history cruises.
 Many local companies also offer kayak tours of this area.

-Jack London Square hosts a Farmers' Market on Sundays from 9am to 2pm at Broadway and Water streets, a scenic waterfront location.
+Jack London Square hosts a farmers market on Sundays from 9am to 2pm at Broadway and Water streets.
 Nearby are a few shops worth visiting, including the cute pastel-painted Miette Bakery that sells old-fashioned candies, cakes, cupcakes, and cookies.
-Chocolate lovers must try Barlovento Chocolates available at the farmers' market or at their workshop (638 2nd Street).
-These exceptional handcrafted chocolate truffles are made with fresh ingredients from the farmers market.
+Chocolate lovers must try Barlovento Chocolates, available at the farmers market or at their workshop on 2nd Street.
 At the entrance to Jack London Square is the famous soul food restaurant Everett & Jones.

-The Oakland Museum unveils the rich heritage and culture of California.
-Through its engaging exhibits and extensive permanent collection, the museum educates visitors about the natural sciences, arts, and history of the state.
-The museum has a special focus on the Oakland community and often features exhibits related to the city's social justice movements as well as the history of political activism.
-An interesting item on display is Black Panther leader Huey P. Newton's wicker chair.
+The Oakland Museum unveils the rich heritage and culture of California through its engaging exhibits and extensive permanent collection.
+The museum's galleries include areas dedicated to the natural sciences, California arts, and history of the state.
+It has a special focus on the Oakland community and often features exhibits related to the city's social justice movements, as well as the history of political activism.
+Among these is a look at the city's Black Panther movement, and artifacts include leader Huey P. Newton's wicker chair.